amanswarnakar/balloon-pop-maths/README.md

 To provide a simple and engaging maths game that young children are able to play independently to learn new maths skills and to reinforce existing maths knowledge.

-## Site Owner Goals ##
-Developing the site will serve as a learning experience for the developer.
-The finished website will act as a showcase for the developer's new skills and will also help to raise the developer's profile.
-The developer also hopes that his 7 year old son will become a keen user of the site!

 ## User Goals ##
 To play the maths game for fun, to learn new maths skills and to reinforce existing maths knowledge.